Dear Sir or Madam,

 Internationale Wirtschaftsbeziehungen mbH

-For further information on the processing of your personal data, please contact us using the contact details above.
+For more information on the processing of your personal data, you can contact us using the above contact details.

-You also have the option to contact the data protection officer (for contact options please see above) or the data protection supervisory authority if you have a complaint.
+You also have the option to lodge a complaint with the data protection supervisory authority.
 The data protection supervisory authority responsible for us is:

-1.8 Will your data be transferred to a third country?
+1.8 Will your data be transferred abroad, including to a third country?